sirliboyev-uz/agent-dashboard/README.md

 ## License

-MIT License - Free to use for portfolio and learning purposes.
+MIT License - Free to use for personal and commercial projects.

 ## Credits